Ronald Lacey

 Bessie Love

-Character & Episode: Mrs. Trotter in When Did You Start to Stop Seeing Things?
+Character & Episode: Mrs. Trotter in When Did You Start To Stop Seeing Things?

 Born: 10/09/1898, Midland, Texas, USA (as Juanita Horton)